 Another unique benefit of working in this way is meeting other business owners.
 Coworking and networking go hand-in-hand.
-You can share knowledge and learn from each other, and there’s plenty of opportunities for socialising.
+You can share knowledge and learn from each other, and there are plenty of opportunities for socializing.

 Find out how to choose the suitable coworking space for you, no matter what you want to get out of your workplace.

 It is essential to consider plenty of different factors about a specific coworking space.
 For example, you should consider what other businesses use the workspace and think about whether you want a coworking space for freelancers, one where fellow industry players work, or if you want to be around big names in your sector.